Luc Adamo Matéta: Political career

-Matéta stood as a URDC candidate in Mfilou, the seventh arrondissement of Brazzaville, in the May–June 2002 parliamentary election, but failed to win a seat.
-He was then appointed as High Commissioner for Civic Instruction and Moral Education on 11 October 2002.
+Matéta stood as a URDC candidate in Mfilou, the seventh arrondissement of Brazzaville, in the May–June 2002 parliamentary election, He was then appointed as High Commissioner for Civic Instruction and Moral Education on 11 October 2002.

 In December 2006, a book written by Matéta, Reflections for a New Africa (Réflexions pour une Afrique nouvelle), was published.

 Together with the General Movement for the Reconstruction of Congo, led by Jean-Michel Bokamba-Yangouma, Matéta's URDC formed the Coalition of Center Parties (CPC) in April 2008.
 Initially, Bokamba-Yangouma was President of the CPC and Matéta was its vice-president; later, Matéta and Bokamba-Yangouma served as co-presidents of the CPC.
 As a centrist party, the URDC is not part of the opposition but is also not part of the Presidential Majority, despite Matéta's official post.
 It likens its views to Christian democracy.

 As High Commissioner for Civic Instruction and Moral Education, Matéta gave a talk on citizenship in the context of elections on 9 June 2009, shortly before the July 2009 presidential election.
 He noted the importance of exercising one's right to vote, behaving peacefully and responsibly while voting, and waiting for the announcement of results in a disciplined manner.
 While some opposition groups planned to boycott the election, Matéta stressed that participating in the election was a crucial civic responsibility: "abstention is an act of insubordination to the laws of the Republic, that is to say insubordination to democracy and the sovereignty of the people.
 Such behavior is antisocial: it denies the foundations of society and leads to chaos."

 Matéta presented the second edition of the Congolese Citizen's Guide, a book intended as a guide for the different aspects of citizenship and civic life, to the press on 21 May 2010.
 He said that the guide was his office's contribution to the 50th anniversary of Congolese independence.
+Mateta is of Christian faith, and he is close to the Protestant church of Brazzaville.